- Applications open: 5pm on Monday 2 March 2020

 - Support new and existing partnerships to deliver collaborative projects.

-- Support planning and delivery of festivals or events that are accessible to the broader Glen Eira community.
+- Support planning and delivery of large festivals or events (more than 250 attendees) that are accessible to the broader Glen Eira community.

 - Support for services that benefit the Glen Eira community.